sorelmitra/learn/verifit/Readme.md

 ### Example

 See example in `test/rest_api/test_rest_api_post_1.py`.
 The example sends to an online dummy API.

+The example shows you how to wrap your runner in a class, `Runner`, that will simplify your test writing while providing flexibility.

 **Note**: The example intentionally fails to show you how it looks when it does so.